aspnetzero/documents/blog-posts/en/integrated-common-payment-systems-in-aspnetzero-stripe-and-paypal.md

 ASP.NET Zero offers developers various functionalities with its powerful features.
 In this article, we will explore step-by-step how to utilize ASP.NET Zero's provided payment system infrastructure, as well as how to use the integrated Stripe and PayPal.

-Integrating a common payment system into your platform offers numerous benefits, streamlining transaction processes and enhancing user experience.
-With a common payment system, you can centralize payment handling, simplifying management and ensuring consistency across different payment methods.
+ASP.NET Zero's common payment system allows developers to process payments for any service/good either one time or in a recurring way.
+Let's dive in.

 ## Using the Payment Manager

-You can manage payment transactions through the payment manager provided by ASP.NET Zero `(IPaymentManager)`.
+You can manage payment transactions through the payment manager provided by .
 To initiate a payment, you can use the `CreatePayment` method of `IPaymentManager`.
 Additionally, you can utilize the `CreatePayment` method of the `PaymentAppService` to initiate the payment process.

 ## Creating Payment Request
 When creating a payment request, you will utilize the `SubscriptionPayment` entity.
 The details of the SubscriptionPayment entity are as follows: